 Hubble Space Telscope Deep-sky Survey Finds Interacting Galaxies in a Cluster

-The survey is one of several Key Projects using Hubble.
-In previous images the deep survey has uncovered remote and unusual galaxies never before resolved by an optical telescope.
-HST's new level of detail reveals a bizarre variety of shape and structure in these distant galaxies, which only previously appeared as fuzzy blobs from ground based telescopes.
+The survey is one of several Key Projects for Hubble.
+In previous images, the deep survey has uncovered a bizarre variety of shapes and structures in distant galaxies, which only previously appeared as fuzzy blobs from ground based telescopes.

 Last Update: 1 September 2019